rohitgeddam/FindMyRoomie/README.md

 Pages:

 Visibility -
-Roomate suggestion - Similarity score
+Roommate suggestion - Similarity score
 (Manhattan distance - similarity score)

 ## How to setup the project on your local machine?
-1. Download a free Python IDE such as PyCharm, Visual Studio Code, Spyder, etc. from online.
+1. Download a free Python IDE online, such as PyCharm, Visual Studio Code, Spyder, etc.

-2. In the IDE terminal copy and paste the command:
+2. In the IDE terminal, copy and paste the command:

    `git clone https://github.com/rohitgeddam/CSC510_PROJECT1.git`